 - When the access lamp is lit or blinking, it indicates that images are being written to or read by the card, being erased, or data is being transferred.
-Do not open the card slot cover during this time.
-Also, never do any of the following while the access lamp is lit or blinking.
-Otherwise, it can damage the image data, card, or camera. - · Removing the card. - Removing the battery. - · Shaking or banging the camera around. - If the card already contains recorded images, the image number might not start from 0001 (p.170). - Do not touch the card's contacts with your fingers or metal objects. - If a card-related error message is displayed on the LCD monitor, remove and reinsert the card.
+When the access lamp is lit or blinking, do not open the card/battery compartment cover and never do any of the following.
+Otherwise, the image data may be destroyed or the card or camera may be damaged. - · Removing the card. - · Removing the battery. - · Shaking or banging the camera around. - If the card already contains recorded images, the image number might not start from 0001 (p.158). - Do not touch the card's contacts with your fingers or metal objects. - If a card-related error message is displayed on the LCD monitor, remove and reinsert the card.
 If the error persists, use a different card.
-If you can transfer all the images on the card to a computer, transfer all the images and then format the card with the camera (p.45).
+If you can transfer all the images on the card to a computer, transfer all the images and then format the card with the camera (p.44).
 The card may then return to normal.